nobuyuki83/Applied_Computer_Graphics_2024S/README.md

 - Do the assignment by yourself.
 Do not share the answers of the assignments.
 - Late submission of an assignment is subject to grade deduction.
 - Score each assignment will not be open soon (instructor needs to adjust weight of the score later).
-- The grading of the assignments might not be soon.
+- The assignments might not be graded soon.

 ## Slides